wschaef/architecture-kata-2023/architecture.md

 **Interface(s)**:

-User Settings domain provide one interface which user by
+User Settings domain provide one interface which used by

 - Channels domain - CRUD operations on settings
 - Integration domain - reading configuration for mailboxes, filters and whitelists.